 Duties of Editors

 1. Publication Decisions.
 Veritas Journal Editorial Board is responsible for deciding whether incoming texts can be published.
 The editors may decide to reject, accept, or request repairs to the manuscript.
-The publication decision is taken based on the editorial board's policy, the focus, and scope of the journal, the results of peer review, and constrained by such legal requirements regarding defamation, copyright infringement, and plagiarism.
+The publication decision is taken based on the editorial board's policy, the journal's focus and scope, peer review results, and constrained by such legal requirements regarding defamation, copyright infringement, and plagiarism.

 2. Objective Assessment.
-The editors ensure that the assessment of submitted manuscripts is based on the manuscript's intellectual contents without discrimination in gender, ethnicity, citizenship, and so on.
+The editors ensure that the assessment of submitted manuscripts is based on the manuscript's intellectual contents without discrimination in gender, ethnicity, citizenship, etc.

 3. Peer Review.
 The editors ensure that the peer review process runs anonymously (double-blind peer review), fair, and objective.
 The editors must select reviewers who have suitable and adequate expertise in the relevant area and free from conflicts of interest.

 4. Confidentiality and Conflict of Interest.
 The editors ensure the confidentiality of all information regarding the manuscript submitted to the journal.
 The editors must also keep confidentiality of the identities of the authors and reviewers.
 The editors will not use the rejected manuscript (in whole or part) for their own research without the author's written consent.
 Veritas Journal Editorial Board members may not be included in making decisions on manuscripts that involve conflicts of interest with him/her.

 Duties of Reviewers